MaksimKneller/goodproxy/README.md

-# GoodProxy - A multithreaded proxy checker with anonymity analysis
+## GoodProxy is a multithreaded proxy checker providing three levels of anonymity analysis.

 Given a file containing a list of proxies, in a form of ip:port, attempts to connect through each proxy to a local web server.
 If successful, the web